WoltLab/docs.woltlab.com/docs/tutorial/series/part_2.md

-# Part 2: Event Listeners and Template Listeners
+# Part 2: Event and Template Listeners

-!!! warning "This part of the tutorial series is currently outdated while the tutorial series is updated."

 In the [first part](part_1.md) of this tutorial series, we have created the base structure of our people management package.
 In further parts, we will use the package of the first part as a basis to directly add new features.